botherder/pcqf/README.md

     - If successful, a *memory/* folder will contain both the physical memory dump as well as some metadata.

+## Encryption

+It might be the case that carrying the acquisitions unencrypted might expose yourself, and even more so those you acquired data from, to significant risk.
+For example, you might be stopped at a problematic border and your Snoopdigg drive could be seized.
+The raw data might not only expose the purpose of your trip, but it will likely contain very sensitive data (particularly in the memory image).

+Ideally you would have the drive fully encrypted, but because of practicality that might not be possible.
+You could also consider placing Snoopdigg inside a [VeraCrypt](https://www.veracrypt.fr/) and carry with it a copy of VeraCrypt to mount it.
+However, this might be used to force you to unlock and mount it.

+Alternatively, Snoopdigg allows to encrypt each acquisition with a provided PGP public key.
+Preferably, this public key belongs to a keyset for which you don't possess or don't carry the private key.

+If you place a file called `public.asc` in the same folder as the Snoopdigg executable, Snoopdigg will automatically attempt to compress and encrypt each acquisition and delete the original unencrypted copies.
+Bear in mind, it is always possible that at least some portion of the unencrypted data could be recovered through advanced forensics techniques - although we're working to mitigate that.

 ## Known issues

 The memory acquisition does not work on Windows XP.